Venice in April: Best Things to Do & Travel Tips

 Embark on a quintessential Venetian experience by taking a gondola ride through the narrow canals, a highly popular activity in April.

 Explore the city’s waterways in traditional fashion, gaining unique perspectives on Venice’s architectural wonders and historical charm.
-It’s considered to be one of the more expensive things to do in Venice but hey, this is why you came, right?
+It’s considered to be one of the more expensive things to do in Venice, but hey, this is why you came, right?

-4. Discover Murano and Burano Islands
+4. Visit Murano and Burano from Venice

 A boat filled canal in Burano showing colourful houses either side